hbokh/CoreOS-VMware/README.md

 ```

 **Note**: The $private_ipv4 and $public_ipv4 substitution variables referenced in other documents are not supported on VMware.
 See this [link](https://coreos.com/docs/running-coreos/platforms/vmware/).
-So you'll need a different and unique ISO for every separate CoreOS guest on VMware...
+So you'll need a different and unique ISO for every separate CoreOS guest on VMware.

 ## Issues

-- No bunzip2 on VMware ESXi...
-Yuo'll have to deflate the .vmdk on a different system and SCP it over.
+- No bunzip2 on VMware ESXi.
+You'll have to deflate the .vmdk on a different system and SCP it over.

 ## Thanks